ECHL: Future teams

-Representatives from all potential expansion franchises, markets that have been granted expansion franchises and franchises that have suspended operations must attend the league's annual Board of Governors Meeting between seasons and provide progress reports on their situations in order to keep their ECHL franchise rights.
+Representatives from all potential expansion franchises, markets that have been granted expansion franchises, and franchises that have suspended operations must attend the league's annual Board of Governors Meeting between seasons and provide progress reports on their situations in order to keep their ECHL franchise rights.
 For dormant and existing franchises, the Board of Governors votes whether or not to extend a franchise's league license until the next Board of Governors Meeting.

 At the 2012 Board of Governors meeting, the Board elected to limit the league to 26 teams, with an emphasis on adding teams to the Western Conference.
 However, it was decided at the 2015 Board of Governors meeting that the cap should be expanded to 30 teams, hoping to eventually match the NHL and AHL's (then) 30-team totals.
 In 2023, ECHL commissioner Ryan Crelin commented that the eventual goal was to match the AHL and NHL expansion to 32 teams.

 Defunct and relocated teams

-Since starting with five franchises in its inaugural season, the ECHL has had dozens of franchises join and leave the league.
-Typically, these teams fold or relocate due to operation issues or financial losses.
+Since its inaugural season, which started with five franchises, the ECHL has seen dozens of franchises join and leave the league.
+Typically, these teams fold or relocate due to operational issues or financial losses.
 The Johnstown Chiefs became the last remaining founding franchise of the East Coast Hockey League to remain in its original city until it relocated to Greenville, South Carolina, following the completion of the 2009–10 season.

-While the ECHL has stated in recent years they would not grant voluntary suspensions of franchises for more than one year, both the Toledo Storm (now the Toledo Walleye) and Mississippi Sea Wolves (now defunct) were granted two-year suspensions—the Sea Wolves because of Hurricane Katrina and the Storm in order to demolish their present arena and construct a new one in downtown Toledo.
-The Mississippi Sea Wolves resumed play for the 2007–08 season, while the Toledo Walleye resumed play in their new arena for the 2009–10 season.
+While the ECHL has stated in recent years they would not grant voluntary suspensions of franchises for more than one year, both the Toledo Storm (now the Toledo Walleye) and Mississippi Sea Wolves (now defunct) were granted two-year suspensions—the Sea Wolves because of Hurricane Katrina and the Storm to demolish their arena at the time and construct a new one downtown.
+The Sea Wolves resumed play in the 2007–08 season, while the Walleye resumed play in the 2009–10 season.

 Seven former ECHL franchises have been directly replaced in their respective markets by American Hockey League franchises.
 The Greensboro Monarchs were the first, being replaced by the Carolina Monarchs in 1995.
 The Hampton Roads Admirals were the second, giving way to the Norfolk Admirals in 2000.
 The Peoria Rivermen were the third.
 In their case, the replacement franchise retained the Worcester IceCats history but assumed the Rivermen identity for their first AHL season of 2005–06.
 The Charlotte Checkers were the fourth, yielding to a franchise that retained the Albany River Rats history following the club's move to Charlotte following the 2009–10 season and assumed the Checkers identity.
 In each of these cases, the ECHL franchise was relinquished to the league by its respective ownership group.
 In 2015, the three California franchises (Bakersfield Condors, Ontario Reign, and Stockton Thunder) were displaced by the formation of an AHL Pacific Division.
-Each ECHL franchise involved in the territorial shift was either owned or purchased by their NHL affiliate prior to being relocated.
+Each ECHL franchise involved in the territorial shift was either owned or purchased by its NHL affiliate before being relocated.